nimdone/nimdone-88471/src/pages/pricing.md

 title: pricing
 meta_title: Pricing guide
 meta_description: >-
-  Nimdone is a custom-built tool to make powerpoint presentations in medicine.
+  nimdone is a custom-built tool to make powerpoint presentations in medicine.
   It offers a new search experience within PubMed, user can organize papers into an online library and try an innovative way to design presentations
 canonical_url: lorem-ipsum